barefoot blogger moving to france

 The Barefoot Blogger

-When the Olympic Torch passed through Marseille, France, in May, the gates opened to hundreds of thousands of guests who will descend on Marseille for the 2024 Olympic Games.
 This charming cruise port city, France’s second-largest and oldest, is brimming with history, culture, and an irresistible vibrancy.
-If you are part of the Olympic crowd or on your own, let me take you on a journey through this magnificent city, sharing my favorite spots, the best food, and a bit of the rich history that makes Marseille so compelling.
+Let me take you on a Marseille lover’s 3-day tour through this magnificent city, sharing my favorite spots, the best food, and a bit of the rich history that makes Marseille so compelling.

 French Revolution “La Marseillaise”